jtiosue/jtiosue.github.io/pages/about/education.md

 #### University of Maryland (Aug 2020 - Present)

 I am a PhD candidate in the Joint Quantum Institute (JQI) and the Joint Center for Quantum Information and Computer Science (QuICS) supported by the JQI Graduate Fellowship.
-My supervisor is Professor Alexey Gorshkov.
+My supervisors are Professor Alexey Gorshkov and Professor Victor Albert.

 #### Massachusetts Institute of Technology (Sep 2015 - Dec 2018)